0

 2-10

-This Orange Rosemary and Rosehips Kombucha recipe is for 1, 16 fl oz bottle.
+This Orange Rosemary and Rosehip Kombucha recipe is for 1, 16 fl oz bottle.
 For a 1-gallon batch, make 7 bottles.
 To scale this recipe to a 1-gallon batch, multiply the ingredients by 7 or toggle the serving size up to 7 above.
 Before bottling your kombucha, remove the SCOBY pellicle along with 12-16 fl oz of kombucha starter tea from your brew, and reserve for your next batch.

 Ingredients & Supplies